-The Cloudera ODBC Driver for Impala supports Impala versions 1.0.1 through 2.8, and CDH versions 5.0 through 5.10.
+The Cloudera ODBC Driver for Impala is recommended for Impala versions 1.0.1 through 2.10, and CDH versions 5.0 through 5.13.
+The driver also supports later minor versions of CDH 5.

 Install the driver on client machines where the application is installed.
 Each machine that you install the driver on must meet the following minimum system requirements: